-Strong earthquake detected in Papua New Guinea

-The U.S. Geological Survey has detected a 7.6-magnitude earthquake in northeastern Papua New Guinea.
+Huge quake hits Papua New Guinea, extent of damage unclear

+Ravu said that about 10,000 people live in and around his town of Kainantu, which is located 67 kilometers (42 miles) from the quake’s epicenter and was the nearest big town to the quake.
+He said there are many scattered settlements in the highlands, and tens of thousands of people might have been affected.

+On Sunday morning, Ravu was still sorting through the damage to his home, which he said likely included a broken sewer pipe judging from the smell.
+He said friends elsewhere in Kainantu had messaged him with descriptions of broken pipes and fallen debris, but hadn’t described major building collapses or injuries.

-The quake hit at 6:46 a.m.
-Initial readings put the quake at a depth of some 50 to 60 kilometers (30 to 40 miles) located 67 kilometers (42 miles) east of Kainantu, a sparsely populated area.
+According to the U.S. Geological Survey, the quake hit at 9:46 a.m. local time.
+Initial readings put the quake at a depth of some 50 to 60 kilometers (30 to 40 miles).

 NOAA has since advised there is no tsunami threat for the area.